ShravaniAWanjari/Effects-of-music-on-human-brain-using-DEAP-Dataset/README.md

 3. **Run the Scripts:**

-   The specific scripts for preprocessing, feature extraction, model training, and evaluation will depend on your project structure.
-Refer to the provided scripts or create your own based on the code examples.
+   The specific script for preprocessing, feature extraction, model training, and evaluation.

 **Data Format**

 The expected data format is:

 * **Preprocessed EEG data:** `.npy` file containing features extracted from EEG signals.
-* **Labels:** Separate `.npy` file containing emotional labels (valence, arousal, dominance, liking).

 **Future Work**